torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 Likewise, upon unsubscription (or if the client closes the connection), the Stomplet's `on_unsubscribe(...)` will be called.

+The subscriber object provides access to a few interesting attributes, including `destination` and `session` matching the user's web session, if any.

 ### `on_message(message, session)`

 For any message sent to a destination bound to the Stomplet, it's